cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+   It doesn't equal because in some function, object have created in function's they were.
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+   It's different because in case 1 is to create new object but in case 2 doesn't create new object but it will point to the old object that have created before.

 ## Expected Output: